Museo d'Arte Moderna di Bologna: History

-Supporting this focus on experimental art, Sassoli de Bianchi brought the young art critic and museum manager Gianfranco Maraniello; into the project in 2005, appointing him Director.
+Supporting this focus on experimental art, Sassoli de Bianchi hired art critic and museum manager Gianfranco Maraniello; in 2005, appointing him Director.

 The museum simultaneously gained a new mission, not just as a permanent exhibition and exhibition space, but as an experimental, informational and social hub for young contemporary artists, providing a regional, national and international context, the latter through the International Contemporary Art Network.

 Reopening

 The new premises opened on 5 May 2007 and in their first year hosted a range of exhibitions, installations, performances, musical events, films and multimedia experiences which quickly established MAMbo's reputation as a leading experimental museum in Italy and one of Europe's foremost creative centres of contemporary art.
 MAMbo is a leading partner in the Didart art teaching project supported by the EU Culture Programme.